fp7mplane/components/ott-probe/README.md

 The fully operational OTT probe setup consists of 3 main parts:

 - OTT probe.
 C++ measurement module, available on NETvisor site.
+You can read about its functionality and the collected metrics at <https://www.ict-mplane.eu/public/ott-probe>.
 - mPlane protocol Reference Implementation, available on GitHub.
 Component based framework written in Python to enable cooperation of mPlane compliant devices.
 - OTT probe - mPlane SDK interface, available on GitHub.
 Python interface enabling OTT probe to communicate with other mPlane components.